 In addition to her academic work, Professor Eaton has provided interviews and consultation for Eight by Eight magazine, Meduza, and other news outlets, and she has appeared as an expert in documentary films on the history of Nazism and the Third Reich.

 Prior to coming to Boston College, Professor Eaton taught at Wesleyan University and has been a fellow at the Harriman Institute at Columbia University, the Kennan Institute at the Woodrow Wilson International Center for Scholars, and the United States Holocaust Memorial Museum.
-She has also received fellowships from Fulbright-Hays, the German Academic Exchange Service (DAAD), the Charlotte Newcombe Fellowship from the Woodrow Wilson Foundation, and the Mabelle McLeod Lewis Fellowship.
+Her research has been supported by fellowships and research grants including the National Council for Eurasian and East European Research, Fulbright-Hays, the German Academic Exchange Service (DAAD), the Charlotte Newcombe Fellowship from the Woodrow Wilson Foundation, and the Mabelle McLeod Lewis Fellowship.